 In setting base salaries for 2011, in addition to the considerations described above, the committee considered the corporate budget for salary increases, which was established at 3 percent based on company performance for 2010, expected per formance for 2011, and general external trends.
 The objective of the budget is to allow salary increases to retain, motivate, and reward successful performers while maintaining affordability within the company's business plan.
 Individual pay increases can be more or less than the budget amount depending on individual performance, but aggregate increases must stay within the budget.
 The aggregate increases for the named executive officers and the other executive officers were within this budget.
+Mr. Rieg's base salary reflects his increased responsibilities.
+In contrast, the contract of the salary reflects his increased responsibilities.

+Name

+2010

+2011

+Percentage Increase

+Dr. Lechleiter

+\$1,500

+\$1,500

+0%

+Mr. Rice

+\$955

+\$990

+4%

+Mr. Carmine

+\$952

+\$952

+0%

+within this budget.
 Mr. Rice's base salary reflects his increased responsibilities.
 In setting 2011 compensation, peer-group data confirmed that the proposed salaries were within the broad middle range of competitive pay.

-Annualized Base Salary (thousands)

-Name 2010 2011 Percentage Increase

-Dr. Lechleiter \$1,500 \$1,500 0%

-Mr. Rice \$955 \$990 4%

-Mr. Carmine \$952 \$952 0%

-Dr. Lundberg \$950 \$979 3%

-Mr. Armitage \$841 \$841 0%